paragliding training center

-Note: Walbro pop-off springs are NOT interchangeable between carburetor models!
-You MUST use the pop-off spring that is specified for that specific carburetor.
-Using the incorrect pop-spring for your carburetor can burn up the engine!
+Note: While the pop-off and rest pressures are the same for the WG-8 and the WB-37 carburetors for all engines, the pop-off springs are NOT interchangeable between these models.
+You must use the pop-off spring that is specified for that specific carburetor model (WG-8 or WB-37).
+Using the incorrect pop-spring for your carburetor can burn up the engine.

 3. General test Walbro recommends this complete pressure test of the system.
 You can find leaks, soft spots, sticking valves, and a plugged inlet filter screen, as well as measure the proper pop-off and re-seat pressures.
 The nice thing is that the carburetor does not have to be disassembled to do this test.

 WG-8 pop-off pressure: 1.2-1.3 Bar (17.5-19.0 psi) Rest pressure > 0.68 Bar (10 psi.)

 WB-37 pop-off pressure: 1.3-1.4 Bar (19-20 psi) Rest pressure > 0.68 Bar (10 psi.)

 The rest pressure value is more important than the pop-off pressure.
 If the pop-off rest pressure is less than the fuel pump pressure of 0.34-0.48 Bar (5-7 psi), the valve will leak and richen the air/fuel mixture over the entire throttle range.
 This will cause the engine to idle poorly, if at all.
 An excessively high pop-value will lean out the engine.
 If the pop-off and/or rest pressures are incorrect, continue with step #4.